Home

 After leaving home, John apparently underwent basic training at Carlisle Barracks, PA.
 While there in January 1865, he came down with a cold.
 The 29th Pennsylvania was ordered to Hart Island, New York, and from there to Blair's Landing.
 The regiment was assigned to the 3rd Brigade, Coast Division of the Department of the South.

-Civil War troops on the streets of Savannah, Georgia.
-Famous Leaders and Battle Scenes of the Civil War
+Union troops in Savannah, GA - Famous Leaders and Battle Scenes of the Civil War

 By the time his regiment reached Morris Island and Ash River near Charleston, South Carolina, in April 1865, John's cold had become severe.
 The infection spread to his right ear, which began to discharge pus, and reduced his hearing.
 He also contracted chronic diarrhea, which "debilitated" his system, he said.
 His boyhood friend Zachary L. Tannehill, a member of his regiment, later observed that "in camp near Charleston South Carolina heard that Comrade Younkin was sick.
 I went to visit him , saw that he was Pretty sick also that his eyes was considerably inflamed, looking very bad & watering.
 We left there in a few days after wards went to Savanna and from there to Morehad City and on the first days march from there to Newbern lost Comrade Younkin and did not see him untill after the close of the war."